larson-adam/machine-learning-tutorial/TUTORIAL.md

 )

 Annotations:

 	•	Trainer: A class provided by Hugging Face that abstracts much of the training process, including loss calculation, backpropagation, and evaluation.

-	3. Start Fine-Tuning:
+4.3 Start Fine-Tuning
-Run the training process.

 trainer.train()

-Annotations:
-	•	Fine-Tuning: Adapting a pre-trained model to a specific task by continuing the training process on a smaller, task-specific dataset.
-	•	Forward Pass: The process of passing input data (tokenized movie reviews) through the model to make predictions.
+As training progresses, you will see logs showing various metrics, such as loss, learning rate, and epoch progress.
+Here’s what they mean:

-	•	Loss Calculation: Measures how far the model’s predictions are from the true labels (e.g., predicting the wrong sentiment).
-The goal of training is to minimize this loss.
+	•	Loss: A measure of how far the model’s predictions are from the actual labels.
+The lower the loss, the better the model is performing.
-	•	Backpropagation: After calculating the loss, the model adjusts its internal parameters (weights) to reduce the error on future predictions.
+	•	Grad Norm: Represents the magnitude of gradient updates.
+Larger gradients suggest more significant changes to the model’s weights, while smaller gradients indicate finer adjustments.
+	•	Learning Rate: Controls how much to change the model weights with each update.
+Smaller learning rates mean slower, more gradual learning.
+	•	Epoch: Shows the progress through the dataset.
+An epoch is one complete pass through the training data.

+Example output:

+{'loss': 0.4277, 'grad_norm': 4.493, 'learning_rate': 4.73e-05, 'epoch': 0.16}

-	4. Save the Fine-Tuned Model:
+4.4 Save the Fine-Tuned Model

-After training, we save the fine-tuned model and tokenizer so they can be used for inference (predictions) later.
+After training, we save the fine-tuned model and tokenizer.

 model.save_pretrained("./fine-tuned-bert")
 tokenizer.save_pretrained("./fine-tuned-bert")

-Annotations:
-	•	Model Checkpoints: Saving the model at intervals during training so that progress isn’t lost if training is interrupted.
-	•	Weights: The parameters within the model that are adjusted during training to improve predictions.

 5. Evaluate the Model

-Once training is complete, the model is evaluated on the test dataset to measure its performance.
+After training, we evaluate the model on the test set to see how well it generalizes to new data.

 results = trainer.evaluate()
 print(results)

 Annotations:

-	•	Evaluation: The process of testing the model’s performance on unseen data (the test set) to determine how well it generalizes to new examples.
+	•	Evaluation: The process of testing the model on unseen data to measure its performance.

 6. Optimize for Hardware

-Hugging Face provides the Accelerate library to help optimize the training process, especially if you have access to a GPU.
-This library automatically manages hardware, distributing work across CPUs, GPUs, or TPUs as available.
+To improve performance, Hugging Face provides the Accelerate library, which helps run models on multiple devices (CPU, GPU, etc.) and optimize training.

 pip install accelerate

-If you have a GPU available, you can add support for it:
+If you have a GPU available, you can modify the TrainingArguments to use it:

 from torch import cuda